League of Nations Union: Activities

 The LNU played an important role in inter-war politics.
+Hebe Spaull was the LNU's Press Officer for the last 17 of the inter-war years.
 According to one source it had been successful in converting the mainstream of British society, including labour, the churches and the principal newspapers, to the cause of the League of Nations.
 It also carried great influence in traditional political circles and particularly in the Liberal Party.

 One historian has gone so far as to describe the LNU as "a key Liberal pressure group on foreign policy" and to call Liberal Party members the "true believers" of the LNU.
 Its first president was Edward Grey the Liberal foreign secretary during the First World War.
 Other leading Liberal lights in the LNU included Geoffrey Mander Liberal MP for Wolverhampton East from 1929 to 1945 and Professor Gilbert Murray, who was the Vice-President of the League of Nations Society from 1916 and Chairman of the LNU after 1923.
 The recruitment of Conservative politicians to support the LNU and the League of Nations itself was more problematic, but they pursued it to demonstrate the cross-party nature of the Union, which was important for the credibility of an organisation active politically in pursuit of international goals.
-High-profile Conservatives then came into the LNU, notably Lord Robert Cecil and Austen Chamberlain who were both members of the LNU Executive Committee.
+High-profile Conservatives then came into the LNU, including Lord Robert Cecil and Austen Chamberlain who were both members of the LNU Executive Committee.
 However, most Conservatives were deeply suspicious of the LNU's support for pacifism and disarmament, an analogous position being the opinions held by Conservatives in the 1980s in respect of the Campaign for Nuclear Disarmament.
 Even Austen Chamberlain remarked that the Executive Committee contained "some of the worst cranks I have ever known".
 Winston Churchill said of the Union: "What impresses me most about them is their long suffering and inexhaustible gullibility".

 Peace Ballot

 One example of the significance of the political impact the LNU could have was its organisation of the Peace Ballot of 1935, when voters were asked to decide on questions relating to international disarmament and collective security.
 The Peace Ballot was not an official referendum, but more than eleven million people participated in it, representing strong support for the aims and objectives of the League of Nations, influencing policy makers and politicians.
 The results of the Peace Ballot were publicised worldwide.
 It has been suggested that one outcome was the interpretation of the result by the Axis powers as an indication of Britain's unwillingness to go to war on behalf of other nations although the vote for military action against international aggressors, as a matter of last resort, was almost three-to-one.
+The British politician, Phillip Noel-Baker spoke to the historian, Brian Harrison, about the Adelaide Livingstone's responsibilities in organising the peace ballot as part the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.